hphelion/documentation/devplatform/stackato/user/reference/troubleshoot.html.md

 SSH to Failed Containers[](#ssh-to-failed-containers "Permalink to this headline")
 -----------------------------------------------------------------------------------

-For troubleshooting and diagnostic purposes, it is possible to use `helion ssh` to access a [*container*](/als/v1/user/reference/glossary/#term-container) that has recently failed or did not start correctly.
+For troubleshooting and diagnostic purposes, it is possible to use helion ssh to access a [*container*](/als/v1/user/reference/glossary/#term-container) that has recently failed or did not start correctly.
 Containers are kept for one hour before being reclaimed.
 See the [*Command Reference*](/als/v1/user/reference/client-ref/#command-ref-client) for details on the `helion ssh` command.

 Checking the Logs[](#checking-the-logs "Permalink to this headline")
 ---------------------------------------------------------------------

 Most Application Lifecycle Service users will not have administrative access to the server.
-If you need to troubleshoot an application deployment or runtime failure, you can use the helion client to view the stderr and stdout log files.
-For example, if an application called `myapp`{.docutils .literal} did not deploy correctly, run the command:
+If you need to troubleshoot an application deployment or runtime failure, you can use the helion client to view the `stderr` and `stdout` log files.
+For example, if an application called `myapp` did not deploy correctly, run the command:

     $ helion logs myapp --all